mush902/Confocal-Rheology-Fiber-Detection-and-Analysis/README.md

 - Visualization of branch points and centerline detection

 ## Output CSV Format
-The analysis generates `frame_metrics_2.csv` with the following structure:
+The analysis generates `frame_metrics.csv` with the following structure:

 | Column | Description |
 |--------|-------------|